rjrodger/gubu/README.md

 // Object shape is bad.
 Throws an exception with message:
 //   Validation failed for property "a" with value "BAD" because the value is not of type number.
-//   Validation failed for property "b" with value "" because the value is required.' console.log( shape({ a: 'BAD' }) )
+//   Validation failed for property "b" with value "" because the value is required. console.log( shape({ a: 'BAD' }) )

+// Object shape is bad.
+Throws an exception with message:
+//    Validation failed for object "{b:foo,c:true}" because the property "c" is not allowed. console.log( shape({ b: 'foo', c: true }) )
 ```

 As shown above, you use the exported `Gubu` function to create a